Reviews

 Weight 1.47 kg

-The ThinkPad T14 Gen 2 Ryzen Edition uses the same mold as the previous generation, and the appearance is still simple and elegant.
-Apart from the iconic “ThinkPad” logo on the upper left side of the back cover, there are no other fancy decorations.
-The “ThinkPad” is written in white color while the rest of the back cover is black.
-The feel of the back cover is rough, more like a matte surface.
-Those who are used to smooth designs may find this device too rough to handle for the first few weeks.
+The ThinkPad T14 Gen 2 Ryzen Edition retains the same design as its predecessor, maintaining a simple and elegant appearance.
+There are no fancy trims, except for the iconic ‘ThinkPad’ logo in the top left corner of the back cover.
+The ThinkPad logo is written in white, while the rest of the back cover is black.
+The back cover feels rough to the touch, more like a matte finish.
+Those who are accustomed to a smooth design may find this device too rough to handle in the first few weeks.

 Lenovo ThinkPad T14 Gen 2